 Please contact the above programs for inquiries about possible available funding.
 Our SLPs can offer services to help apply for funding, as applicable to your child’s circumstance.

-We also accept private pay via cash, cheque, or debit card in our office.
+We accept e-transfers, cash and cheques at the office.
 We do not take credit cards at the moment.

 Do I need to be present in the therapy sessions?